Puella-Care/totentanz-meta/README.md

 **Q: Can this be played offline?**
 A: No, the game requires connection to the server to work.

+**Q: Can this be played on PC?**
+A: Yes, by using virtual machine with Android installed.

 **Q: Will installing it overwrite the original game?**
 A: No, the game will be installed separately.